Dynastic Disputes

 In 999 Maredudd died.
 At the time of his death he was king of Deheubarth, but it is difficult to say with any degree of certainty whether or not he still ruled Gwynedd.
 His obit in the Brut y Tywysogion calls him: “the most celebrated king of the Britons”, which may be suggestive that he had managed to retain control of the North.
 If that was the case, it certainly reverted to the Northern Branch after his death.
 Just a year later, i.e. in 1000, Welsh annals report that Gwynedd was being ruled by Cynan ap Hywel.
 Cynan was killed in 1003, but, once more, no details are supplied.

-After the record of Cynan’s killing, the Welsh annals have nothing noteworthy to offer for fourteen years, with one, albeit unexplained, exception.
+After the record of Cynan’s killing, Welsh annals have nothing noteworthy to offer for fourteen years, with one, albeit unexplained, exception.
 In 1012 Eadric Streona, ealdorman of Mercia since 1007, and another, unidentifiable, ‘Saxon’, managed to ravage St Davids.
 Perhaps this was a seaborne assault – it might be expected that a land-force would have had other annal-worthy encounters on the way.

 Upstarts